gokulprakash22/e-catalogue/README.md

 # e-catalogue
 Application link: https://gokulprakash22.github.io/e-catalogue<br>
-This is AR based bike e-catalogue mobile app developed using Unity and Vuforia SDK.<br>
+This is AR based bike e-catalogue mobile app<br>
 This is Smart India Hackathon 2019 winning project.
 The problem statement was given by Yamaha.<br>
 This application let the user to scan QR code of a bike to get its insights with bike augmented on the screen.<br>
 This project is developed by a team of 6 members<br>